API Integration Guide

 - If you got a

-FINALyou just block a user, and let him resolve the issue via support.
-Don't worry, there are only 1-2% of such cases, when e.g. there is a fake account or forged documents were used.
+FINALblock the user, and let him resolve the issue via support.
+Don't worry, there are only 1-2% of such cases, and it can happen when, e.g. there is a fake account or forged documents were used.

 - If you got a

 RETRY, a user has some issues with their documents.
 Refer to the next section of how to guide a user to fix those.